spree/spree/guides/content/integration/customization/custom_integrations.md

 ## Overview

-Customization is one of the key features of Spree Commerce, every merchant has their own unique requirements and being able to build out custom functionality in both your storefront and within hub is critical.
+Customization is one of the key features of Spree Commerce, every merchant has their own unique requirements and being able to build out custom functionality in both your storefront and within the hub is critical.

-The hub allows you to use it's powerful messaging and routing features to connect your own custom endpoints, allowing you to integrate in-house systems into your existing work-flows.
+The hub allows you to use its powerful messaging and routing features to connect your own custom endpoints, allowing you to integrate in-house systems into your existing workflows.

 We've created several [Tutorials](/integration/basic_endpoints_tutorial.html) that walk you through creating a number of different endpoints.